jasaw/bbPiCam/README.md

 This is very much a prototype with breakout boards stuck together using cable ties and sticky tape.
 The enclosure is way too big as well.
 If I have more time, I certainly would like to improve a few things:
+* Add a speaker for playing lullabies and enable 2-way audio comms.
 * Bigger IR Light board.
 The current circular IR Light board is slightly too small and blocking the corners of the view.
 * Custom designed PCB that plugs onto the Pi's P1 and P5 headers, to replace all the breakout boards.
 * 3D printed enclosure.